 A holiday wind is blowing in Rididi.
 The children attend the last classes of the year.
 In these moments all children should be happy.
 Yet this is not the case of Halissa.
 "I do not like holidays because there is nothing to do except to be bored"

 Halissa, 13, is an orphan of father.
-She and her family are part of the community of Riddidi located in the Region of Tahoua, south-west Niger.
+She and her family are part of the community of Riddidi located in the Region of Tahoua, eastern part of Niger.
 Riddidi is a small village where agriculture is the main economic activity of the inhabitants.

 For several years, Halissa’s family did not have access to drinking water.
 They used to drink water from the pond in Bagga where carcasses of animals were frequently found.
 Halissa like other children of the school go to the bush for their natural needs without any hygienic precautions.
 "The children of Riddidi primary school and even their parents suffer because of diarrhea, cholera or skin problems due to a lack of regular baths and lack of food, body and clothing hygiene," says Rachida Issaka, Major of the integrated health center of Riddidi.
 "Halissa is often sick with sickle cell disease, which often causes terrible abdominal pain due to lack of basic hygiene," said Bouli, Halissa’s mother.